BlueAndi/Pixelix/doc/MQTT.md

 - [Contribution](#contribution)

 # MQTT
 Pixelix is a MQTT client which can be connected to a MQTT broker.
-The MQTT broker URL is configued in the settings via webinterface.\
+The MQTT broker URL is configued in the settings via webinterface.

+Format: \[mqtt://\]\[&lt;USER&gt;:&lt;PASSWORD&gt;@\]&lt;URI&gt;

+Examples:
+* without authentication:
+    * mosquitto.at.home
+    * mqtt://mosquitto.at.home
+* with authentication:
+    * myuser:mypassword@mosquitto.at.home
+    * mqtt://myuser:mypassword@mosquitto.at.home

 # MQTT Channels